 Sures formerly served as vice chairman of the UCLA Comprehensive Cancer Center Foundation and was awarded their Humanitarian of the Year Award in 2007.
 He co-founded the UTA Charitable Foundation and is the former vice chairman and treasurer of the Entertainment Industry Foundation, Hollywood’s largest and oldest charity, responsible for the annual “Stand Up To Cancer” event that has become a global brand in the world of cancer research.
 In 2014, Sures was honored at the Chrysalis’ Annual Butterfly Ball, which recognizes entertainment professionals for their creative excellence and philanthropic endeavors.
 He was appointed to and served on the Television Academy’s Executive Committee in 2014 and also has served as an assistant visiting professor in the Department of Film, Television and Digital Media at UCLA.
 Raised in Los Angeles, Sures earned his B.A. in economics from UCLA.
 He was appointed UC Board of Regents in January 2019 by Governor Brown and reappointed in March 2020 by Governor Newsom to a term ending in 2032.
-He serves as vice chair of the Regents National Laboratories Committee.
+He serves as Chair of the Regents National Laboratories Committee.

-John Howanitz is general manager of Bechtel Nuclear, Security & Environmental’s nuclear Security and Operations business line.
+John Howanitz is general manager of Bechtel Nuclear, Security & Environmental’ s nuclear Security and Operations business line.
 He oversees a portfolio of U.S. government projects that includes management and operation of such Department of Energy sites as Los Alamos National Laboratory in New Mexico, Lawrence Livermore National Laboratory in California, the Y-12 National Security complex in Tennessee and the Pantex Plant in Texas.

 Howanitz holds a bachelor’s of arts degree and a bachelor’s of science degree from King’s College in Pennsylvania.

-Robert L. Powell is a Distinguished Professor of Chemical Engineering and Materials Science and of Food Science and Technology at the University of California (UC) Davis.
+Robert L. Powell is a Distinguished Professor Emeritus of Chemical Engineering and Materials Science and of Food Science and Technology at the University of California (UC) Davis.
 He joined the UC Davis College of Engineering in 1984.
 Powell served as Chair of the Department of Chemical Engineering and Materials Science from 2002 to 2011.
 He was Special Assistant to the Provost from 1996 to 1999, and served as Chair of the Planning Committee and Executive Committee of the Robert Mondavi Institute for Wine and Food Science.
 He has been an active member of the UC Davis Academic Senate since 1988.
 From 2008-2011 he was the Chair of the UC Davis Academic Senate.
 In 2011-2012 he served as Vice Chair of the UC Systemwide Academic Senate and in 2012- 2013 he was Chair.
-In September 2013, Gov. Brown appointed Powell as Science Advisor to the Secretary of the California Natural Resources Agency.
+In September 2013, Governor Brown appointed Powell as Science Advisor to the Secretary of the California Natural Resources Agency.
 Powell has been a consultant to numerous companies and government agencies.
 Prior to coming to UC Davis, Powell was a Professor at Washington University in St. Louis and a Post-Doctoral Fellow at McGill University in Montréal.
-He earned his bachelor's (1972), master's (1973) and Ph.D.
+He earned his Bachelor's (1972), Master's (1973) and Ph.D.
 (1978) in Mechanics and Materials Science at Johns Hopkins University.

 James A. Blankenhorn is a Senior Vice President for Operations of the Nuclear & Environment Strategic Business Unit of Amentum and is the High Level Waste and National Nuclear Security Administration Sector Lead.
 He oversees the organization’s day-to-day operations and strategic planning and initiatives.
 He has management responsibility for work with the U.S. Department of Energy (DOE) and government and commercial nuclear clients for the management and operation of complex nuclear and chemical sites, project management at high-hazard facilities, safety management, waste management, nuclear material management/ treatment, and technology development.
 Blankenhorn serves on the Board of Directors for Nuclear Canadian Operations, and the Board of Managers for Savannah River Remediation and the East Tennessee Technology Park.
 Blankenhorn also serves on the Board of Governors for Lawrence Livermore National Laboratory.